Popular TeleCloud Phone Features

 - Inbound and outbound call logging within CRM.

-It’s crucial you have the ability to update and to change your VoIP phone system’s settings, and this is done through an administrative portal.
+It’s crucial you have the ability to update and change your VoIP phone system’s settings, and this is done through an administrative portal.
 It ensures improper settings can be corrected, and it also means you can adjust those settings as your business evolves.
 This portal allows for basic phone updates, and it should be intuitive and user friendly.

 If your company ever sends or receives faxes, it’s worth examining the web fax capability of your VoIP phone system.
 With this feature, you can port your fax number into the software platform and then subsequently send faxes through personal PCs.
 While fax is certainly less prevalent today than it once was, some companies still periodically require this technology, and web fax functionality can make that process easier and more seamless.